Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Main result

-The technique we use to count to $2^{2^n}$ is due to Lipton~\cite{lipton1976reachability}.
-We proceed similarly and introduce a model in which population protocols can be constructed by writing structured programs, in Section~\ref{sec:population-programs}.
+\parag{Overview} We build on the technique of Lipton~\cite{lipton1976reachability}, which describes a double-exponential counting routine in vector addition systems.
+Implementing this technique requires the use of procedure calls; our first contribution are \emph{population programs}, a model in which population protocols can be constructed by writing structured programs, in Section~\ref{sec:population-programs}.
+Every such program can be converted into an equivalent population protocol.

-Implementing the technique of~\cite{lipton1976reachability}, however, is not straightforward.
-We are only able to convert population programs to population protocols by relaxing requirements on the input representation.
-In fact, in our model the initial values of \emph{all} registers are chosen by an adversary.
-The construction, therefore, must be robust against undesirable inputs.
-We extend the original technique by adding error-checking routines, which provide some weak invariants, and take care to ensure that our subroutines fail gracefully under error conditions that we cannot exclude.
+However, population programs provide weaker guarantees than the model of parallel programs used in~\cite{lipton1976reachability}.
+Both models access registers with values in $\N$.
+In a parallel program these are initialised to 0, while in a population program \emph{all} registers start with arbitrary values.
+This limitation is essential for our conversion into population protocols.

+A straightforward implementation is, therefore, impossible.
+Instead, we have to adapt the technique to work with arbitrary initial configurations.
+Our second contribution, and the main technical difficulty of this result, is extending the original technique with error-checking routines to work in our model.
+We use a detect-restart loop, which determines whether the initial configuration is “bad” and, if so, restarts with a new initial configuration.
+The stochastic behaviour of population protocols ensures that a “good” initial configuration is reached eventually.
+Standard techniques could be used to avoid restarts with high probability and achieve an optimal running time, but this is beyond the scope of this paper.

 A high level overview of both the original technique as well as our error-checking strategy is given in Section~\ref{sec:overview}.
-We give a detailed description with proofs of correctness in Section~\ref{sec:details}.
+We then give a detailed description of our construction in Section~\ref{sec:details}.

-To get population protocols, we need to convert our population programs.
+To get population protocols, we need to convert from population programs.
 We split this into two parts.
-First, we lower population programs to an assembly-like programming language using standard techniques; we refer to these as population machines.
-In a second step we construct population protocols to simulate arbitrary population machines.
-To implement the control state, we need a unique agent that can coordinate the computation.
-Of course, we do not have a leader; instead, we perform a leader election.
-This does not work perfectly, leading to the weak guarantees provided by population programs.
+First, we use standard techniques to lower population programs to \emph{population machines}, an assembly-like programming language.
+In a second step we simulate arbitrary population machines by population protocols.
 This conversion is described in Section~\ref{sec:conversion}.

+Finally, we introduce the notion of being almost self-stabilising in Section~\ref{sec:robustness}, and prove that our construction has this property.

 To start out, Section~\ref{sec:preliminaries} introduces the necessary mathematical notation and formally defines population protocols as well as the notion of stable computation.